We Make Tooth Extractions Easy on Our Patients

 - Crowding as teeth shift

-- Lack of support due to gum disease
+- Poor tooth support due to gum disease

 - Making room for adult braces

-- Extracting teeth then replacing to correct bite misalignment
+- Extraction and replacement to correct bite misalignment

-There are reasons you might have any of these issues that go beyond failing to practice proper dental care and get professional dental cleanings throughout your life.
-For instance, an accident involving your face can compromise teeth.
-As well, cancer patients are more susceptible to tooth infections and decay, and patients with diabetes or heart problems are much more susceptible to developing periodontitis.
-As adults, getting teeth extracted is just as much about mitigation as it is about prevention.
+Other reasons for tooth extraction stem from non-dental conditions.
+For example, cancer patients are more susceptible to tooth infections and decay, and patients with diabetes or heart problems are much more vulnerable to developing periodontitis.
+In these cases, tooth extraction is just as much about mitigation as prevention.

-- Call our office if you feel sick the days leading up to the tooth extraction.
-It’s best not to perform any procedures on someone whose immune system is already working to fight off another issue.
+- Call our office if you feel sick in the days leading up to the tooth extraction.
+It’s best not to undergo any procedures if your immune system is compromised.
 We may need to reschedule your appointment.

-- Call our office if you’ve had nausea or vomiting the day before your appointment.
-We’ll need to reschedule for your safety.
-Should you vomit again, you don’t want stomach acid and bile in your mouth with a freshly-pulled tooth socket that’s trying to heal; it’s too risky.
+- Call our office to reschedule if you’ve had nausea or vomiting the day before your procedure.
+With vomiting, you risk getting stomach acid and bile in a freshly-pulled tooth socket that’s trying to heal.

-- Make sure you have a friend or family member come with you to the extraction appointment so you have someone to drive you home, especially if you’re having a surgical tooth removal.
+- Make sure you have a friend or family member come with you to your appointment so that they can drive you home.

-- If you know you’ll be receiving more than just local anesthesia, we usually recommend no eating or drinking for at least 8-12 hours before the procedure.
+- If you know you’ll be receiving more than just local anesthesia, don’t eat or drink for 8-12 hours before the procedure.

 The Tooth Extraction Process at Our Cincinnati Office

-Let’s run you through the process of extracting a tooth.
 There are two types of tooth extractions: simple and surgical.
-Your dentist will have told you at your consultation which one they’ll use to take your tooth out.
+Your dentist will tell you ahead of time which one they’ll use to remove your tooth.

-Simple Tooth Extractions: This method of extracting a tooth is as simple as you’d think it is.
-You’ll be given some local anesthesia.
-During the procedure, you’ll feel no pain, but you might feel a weird pressure as the dentist removes the tooth.
-The dentist uses a small tool to kind of pry the tooth up to loosen the roots, and then uses forceps to complete the extraction of the tooth.
-Go to a local family dentist; by the time the anesthesia wears off, you can already be home and on the couch with an ice pack on your face.
+A simple tooth extraction is just as it sounds.
+You’ll be given local anesthesia.
+You won’t feel any pain during the procedure but will still notice some pressure as the dentist removes the tooth.
+They use a small tool to pry the tooth up to loosen the roots, followed by forceps to complete the extraction.
+By the time the anesthesia wears off, you’ll already be home on the couch with an ice pack on your face.

-Surgical Tooth Extractions: Surgical tooth extractions are for when the tooth is under the gum line, and/or when the dentist needs to get to the bone around the tooth, in case of advanced infections.
-The oral surgeon or family dentist (both can perform this procedure) will make an incision into the gums to reveal the tooth.
-They’ll remove it once enough of the tooth is exposed.
-In some cases, they may need to remove a bit of bone around the tooth to ensure it is properly extracted and there’s no infection left.
-For this type of tooth extraction, you get local anesthesia and IV anesthesia, so you’ll be totally numb and medically relaxed.
+Surgical tooth extractions are necessary when the tooth is under the gum line, or the dentist needs to get to the bone around the tooth because of advanced infection.
+An oral surgeon or family dentist can perform this procedure.
+After delivering local and intravenous (IV) anesthesia, the dentist will make an incision into the gums to reveal the tooth and extract it once enough of the tooth is exposed.
+Sometimes, they may need to remove some bone around the tooth to eliminate all traces of infection.

 Tooth Extraction Aftercare is Integral to Healing